zase-hr/hackerhome_booking/README.md

 #### Get booking information for all bookings
 This operation is **not** currently used in the frontend implementation.
+This operation **SHOULD NOT** be implemented.
+We don't want to return 10 million rows of data.
 - Method: GET
 - URL: ‘/bookings
 - Input: none